SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/5-Validation and Testing.md

 To be able to test, it is necessary to have data in the database instance.
 To create test data using the schema defined in [Data Model](https://github.com/SAP-samples/btp-cap-genai-semantic-search/blob/main/docs/tutorial/3-Data%20Model.md), use as reference this POST request in the requests.http file:

 ```
+### CREATE DATA AND CALCULATE EMBEDDINGS FOR THE "Text" ATTRIBUTE
 # @name embed1
 POST {{btpAppHostname}}/odata/v4/sample/embed
 content-type: application/json